grafana/grafana/docs/sources/installation/configuration.md

 ### check_for_updates

-Set to false to disable all checks to https://grafana.com for new versions of Grafana and installed plugins.
-Check is used in some UI views to notify that a Grafana or plugin update exists.
+Set to false to disable all checks to https://grafana.com for new versions of installed plugins and to the Grafana GitHub repository to check for a newer version of Grafana.
+The version information is used in some UI views to notify that a new Grafana update or a plugin update exists.
 This option does not cause any auto updates, nor send any sensitive information.
+The check is run every 10 minutes.

 <hr />